RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 #### BLE Central Mode

-For the Central Mode, RAK4600’s BLE will not broadcast so that your mobile devices will not be able to scan it.
+For the Central Mode, RAK4600’s BLE will not broadcast, so that your mobile devices will not be able to scan it.
 This is very useful if you want to make the RAK4600 act as a BLE Gateway wherein BLE Sensor Nodes (up to 20 Devices) can send sensor data.

 #### Beacon Scan Mode

-For the Beacon Scan mode, RAK4600 can scan around the Beacon signal, it is useful for Beacon use case like iBeacon.
+For the Beacon Scan mode, RAK4600 can scan around the Beacon signal.
+It is useful for a Beacon use case like iBeacon.

 #### RAK4600 BLE Default Settings

-By default, the RAK4600 Evaluation Board will work on **Peripheral Mode.** In this mode users can configure it through BLE including DFU easily.
-It should be noted that after resetting the RAK4600, the user has only 60 seconds to establish a connection with your Mobile Device through BLE based on its power consumption settings.
-If no connection has been established within 60 seconds, the RAK4600's BLE signal will not be broadcasted and it will enter power saving mode.
+By default, the RAK4600 Evaluation Board will work on **Peripheral Mode.** In this mode, you can configure it through BLE, including DFU.
+It should be noted that after resetting the RAK4600, you have only 60 seconds to establish a connection with your Mobile Device through BLE based on its power consumption settings.
+If no connection has been established within 60 seconds, the RAK4600 BLE signal will not be broadcasted, and it will enter power-saving mode.
 On the other hand, there is no limitation once you are already connected with the RAK4600's BLE.

-If you set the RAK4600 to work in Central Mode, the RAK4600 will work first on Peripheral Mode for 30 seconds and if no connection is established after 30 seconds, it will automatically work in **Central Mode.** In this mode,the BLE signal of the RAK4600 will stop broadcasting and will not be visible on your mobile devices up until you change the work mode to peripheral mode or reset the RAK4600 again.
+If you set the RAK4600 to work in Central Mode, the RAK4600 will work first on Peripheral Mode for 30 seconds, and if no connection is established after 30 seconds, it will automatically work in **Central Mode.** In this mode, the BLE signal of the RAK4600 will stop broadcasting and will not be visible on your mobile devices up until you change the work mode to peripheral mode or reset the RAK4600 again.

 ### Burning the Firmware

-If you want to get a pre-compiled firmware instead of compiling the source code by yourself, you can find the latest firmware on RAK website after it is released **[here](https://downloads.rakwireless.com/en/LoRa/RAK4600/Firmware/)**.
+If you want to get a pre-compiled firmware instead of compiling the source code by yourself, you can find the latest firmware on the **[RAK downloads](https://downloads.rakwireless.com/en/LoRa/RAK4600/Firmware/)**.

 #### Flash the firmware using DAPLink and RAKDAP